 Try Battlefront I & II (Classic)

 Wait, what?
 Yes, there are two sets of games under the same name.
 The latter of which were released in the mid-2000s by Pandemic Studios.
-Much like their newer EA developed counterparts, they’re multiplayer arena shooters.
+Much like their newer EA-developed counterparts, they’re multiplayer arena shooters.
 Each game lets you jump into the role of troopers from either the Rebel Alliance, Galactic Empire, CIS, or Republic factions as you fight in grueling land battles across the galaxy’s most memorable locations.
 Unlock iconic hero characters to fight by your side as you lead your squad to victory.

 These are still solid battle arena games, and unlike their more modern counterparts, they have no microtransactions, nor grueling grinding to unlock heroes.
 A galactic conquest mode also adds depth to both the single and multiplayer experiences.
-Despite their age, they still have active community.
-Though I recommend sticking to the individual classic games on PC, rather than the bundle that came out a couple years ago.
-Not only is this remaster bundle more expensive, its servers are reportedly dead.
+Despite their age, they still have an active community.
+I recommend sticking to the individual classic games on PC, rather than the bundle that came out a couple of years ago.
+Not only is this remaster bundle more expensive, but its servers are reportedly dead.

 Battlefront (Classic) I & II are available on GOG and Steam for $10 USD each.